 - The Rescuer—After meeting his death in a train accident, a young man rescues others from the same fate.

 - Showa Girl—Based on a true story from the author's family, a girl of fifteen has an arranged marriage with an older man who just got back from a POW camp in Russia in 1948.

 - Rachel and Leah—An older American woman reflects on her long and not always happy marriage to a Japanese man.

 - The Turtle Stone—Going from the 1950s to the present, this is the story of one man's efforts to keep the family cake shop alive in a Kyoto that is constantly modernizing.

 About the Author:

-Rebecca Otowa was born in California and studied Japanese Language and Culture at the University of Queensland in Australia.
+Rebecca Otowa was born in California and studied the Japanese Language and Culture at the University of Queensland in Australia.
 In 1978 she went to Japan and never left.
-After graduating from Otani University in Kyoto, with an MA in Buddhism, she married the 19th-generation heir to a country estate nearby.
-In the years since, she has brought up two sons, taught university-level English, played music, acted on stage and kept a vegetable garden, but she eventually returned to her two great loves—writing and drawing.
-Besides two books At Home in Japan (2010) and My Awesome Japan Adventure (2013), she has been a translator and columnist and has organized two shows of her paintings.
+After graduating from Otani University in Kyoto with an MA in Buddhism, she married the 19th-generation heir to a country estate nearby.
+In the years since, she has brought up two sons, taught university-level English, played music, acted on stage and kept a vegetable garden.
+Still, she eventually returned to her two great loves—writing and drawing.
+Besides two books, At Home in Japan (2010) and My Awesome Japan Adventure (2013), she has been a translator and columnist and has organized two shows of her paintings.